dharmeshkakadia/tpcds-hdinsight/README.md

     ```shell
     hive -i settings.hql -f TPCDSDataGen.hql -hiveconf SCALE=10 -hiveconf PARTS=10 -hiveconf LOCATION=/HiveTPCDS/ -hiveconf TPCHBIN=resources
     ```
+    Here,

-    Here, `SCALE` is a scale factor for TPCDS,
+    `SCALE` is a scale factor for TPCDS.
+Scale factor 10 roughly generates 10 GB data, Scale factor 1000 generates 1 TB of data and so on.

-    `PARTS` is a number of task to use for datagen (parrellelization), `LOCATION` is the directory where the data will be stored on HDFS, `TPCHBIN` is where the resources are found.
+    `PARTS` is a number of task to use for datagen (parrellelization).
+This should be set to the same value as `SCALE`.

+    `LOCATION` is the directory where the data will be stored on HDFS.

+    `TPCHBIN` is where the resources are found.
 You can specify specific settings in settings.hql file.

 3. Now you can create tables on the generated data.